TheBIMsider/Wall-O-Happy-Thoughts/README.md

 # Wall-O Happy Thoughts 😃

 A fun, colorful mini web app that lets you create a wall of positive affirmations!
-Built as part of the "Smarter with AI" blog's [**FriTorial #40: Create Stunning Mini Apps with Claude Artifacts**](https://www.smarterwithai.news/p/fritorial-40-create-stunning-mini-apps-with-claude-artifact).
+Built as part of the [Smarter with AI](https://www.smarterwithai.news/) blog's [**FriTorial #40: Create Stunning Mini Apps with Claude Artifacts**](https://www.smarterwithai.news/p/fritorial-40-create-stunning-mini-apps-with-claude-artifact).
 This was a fun way to test the power of Claude Artifacts!

 ## ✨ Features